clmrnn/clmrnn.github.io/publ.md

 **Colombani, A.**, Saksida, A., Pintonello, S., De Caro, F., & Orzan, E. (2022).
 Assessment of Communication Abilities in Four Children with Early Bilateral CIs in Clinical and Home Environments with LENA System: A Case Report.
 Children (Basel, Switzerland), 9(5), 659.[https://doi.org/10.3390/children9050659](https://doi.org/10.3390/children9050659)

 ## Conferences
+24–27 Sep.
+2024, Colombani, A., Peter V., Quian, Y.M., Saksida A., Boll-Avetisyan N., Tuomainen O., Sharma, M. (_in review_), Cross-situational learning of word-pseudosign pairs in children and adults: a behavioural and event-related potential study. _Poster_ presented at **MMSYM Symposium Series on Multimodal Communication**, Goethe-University Frankfurt (Germany)

-Scuderi, M., Colombani, A. (2018) The Baby Signs program meets the deaf community: an experiential activity to promote the inclusion of Priscilla in the "Bertacchi" municipal nursery school in Padua. _Poster_ presented at 4° Convegno Nazionale LIS, 9-11 Nov.
-2018, Rome (Italy)
+9-11 Nov.
+2018, Scuderi, M., **Colombani, A.** (2018) The Baby Signs program meets the deaf community: an experiential activity to promote the inclusion of Priscilla in the "Bertacchi" municipal nursery school in Padua. _Poster_ presented at 4° **Convegno Nazionale LIS**, Rome (Italy)